 Though my research interests range widely across epistemology and the philosophy of language, much of my work over the past several years has been focused on questions concerning the metasemantics and epistemology of nonempirical areas of discourse such as logic and mathematics.
-I have also recently taken up, as a side project, the question of how to integrate a reasonable approach to higher-order evidence into a broadly Bayesian picture of belief update.
+I have also recently taken up, as a side project, the question of how to integrate reasonable approaches to higher-order evidence and self-locating belief into a broadly Bayesian picture of belief update.
 Below are brief descriptions of a few of the things I’m working on.

 Naturalism and the A Priori or: The Inevitability of Conventionalism (under contract at Cambridge University Press)